 Fans of the Harry Potter books may not realize that Hogwarts’ headmaster, Albus Dumbledore, also knew something about smart retirement planning.
 (That’s what happens when you live to be 150.)

 For those of us with somewhat shorter potential lifespans, Dumbledore says, “It is our choices that show what we truly are, far more than our abilities.”
 Even saving $25 a week at 5-percent compound daily interest will grow to $41,302 in 20 years’ time, a nice adjunct to your HECM loan.

 So save what you can, be smart about managing your finances, and keep your wand handy.
-With equity in your home and a positive aging in place profile, the HECM option can transform money concerns into real retirement magic.
-For more information about setting up a reverse mortgage Line of Credit that grows annually, and gives access to your home equity as you need it, contact: Robert Krepps at firstname.lastname@example.org or 877-567-7476.
+With equity in your home and a positive aging in place profile, the HECM option may be able to transform money concerns into real retirement magic.
+For more information about setting up a reverse mortgage Line of Credit, and gives access to your home equity as you need it, contact: Robert Snow Krepps , NMLS # 255191, at HighTechLending Inc, at firstname.lastname@example.org or 877-567-7476.

 HighTechLending Inc, NMLS # 7147, is an Equal Housing Lender.
 Licensed by the Department of Business Oversight under the California Residential Mortgage Lending Act.